Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Our Recommendation: Which Machine is the Winner?

-Also, the Breville Barista Express has a better build and internal components.
+Also, the Breville Barista Express has better build and internal components.
 It will last longer and operate more consistently.
 Overall, this is an excellent espresso machine to start and grow your barista skills.

 Breville Barista Express

 The Breville Barista Express is one of our go-to semi-automatic espresso machines.
-The thermocoil produces consistent espresso and you can dial in espresso with 16 settings on an integrated burr grinder.
+The thermocoil produces consistent espresso, and you can dial in espresso with 16 settings on an integrated burr grinder.
 The display is easy to use and set brew controls.

 The DeLonghi La Specialista has its place for certain users.
 This espresso machine is a good choice if ease of use is your main requirement.
 The integrated tamping system makes pulling a shot easier.
 Also, DeLonghi La Specialista has better milk steaming options.